bol-edu/quantum-inspired_trading/README.md

 * An AAT `demo_setup.cfg` and SFP network setting files in submitted configuration directory

 Supplementary of following test instructions:
 * Our own SPF port names are `enp3s0f0` and `enp3s0f1`.
-You should replace `enp3s0f0` and `enp3s0f1` with your own SPF port names in `settingNetwork_sf0.sh` and `settingNetwork_sf1.sh`.
+You should replace `enp3s0f0` and `enp3s0f1` with your own SPF port names within `settingNetwork_sf0.sh` and `settingNetwork_sf1.sh`.
-* The used `enp3s0f1` parameter in Linux TCPreplay command terminal#2 is also should be replaced with your own SPF port name, which is corresponded to the port to send PCAP files.
+* The used `enp3s0f1` parameter in Linux TCPreplay command terminal#2 is also should be replaced with your own SPF port name, which is corresponded to the port to send PCAP test files.
 * The `./sample/aat.u50_xdma.xclbin` can be another path and xclbin naming, but it should be the built xcblin file from AAT & SBM or AAT & SQA designs
-* The AAT Q2 default `support/demo_setup.cfg` should be replace with submitted `configuration/demo_setup.cfg`
+* The AAT Q2 default `support/demo_setup.cfg` should be replaced with submitted `configuration/demo_setup.cfg`

 We refer the network configuration used by the Xilinx verification team.